jkcoxson/idevice_pair/README.md

 ## Prerequisites

 - **macOS/Linux/Windows**: Cross-platform support, must have usbmuxd installed
-- **iOS Device**: Must have a passcode set and be connected via USB
+- **iOS/iPadOS Device**: Must have a passcode set and be connected via USB
 - **Rust**: Required for building from source

 ## Building from Source